Nonlinear Einstein paradigm of Brownian motion and localization property of solutions

 \subsection{Numerical results}

-The self-similar solution $v(x,t) = Vt^{-\nu}f(\xi)$ based on \eqref{eq:f-soln}, satisfying the normalization condition~\eqref{eq:finite-mass}, is strictly speaking the fundamental solution \cite{Kamin1989}, and it is not the exact solution for the initial data~\eqref{eq:v_ic_box}.
-However, from the principle of \emph{intermediate asymptotics} \cite{Barenblatt1972,Barenblatt96}, we know that a solution of \eqref{div-eq-1D} subject to \eqref{eq:v_ic_box} eventually converges (for large $t\to\infty$) to the point-source self-similar solution, as the initial data is ``forgotten.''
+The self-similar solution $v(x,t) = Vt^{-\varsigma}f(\xi)$ based on \cref{eq:f-soln}, satisfying the normalization condition~\eqref{eq:finite-mass}, is strictly speaking the fundamental solution \cite{Kamin1989}, and it is not the exact solution for the initial data~\eqref{eq:v_ic_box}.
+However, from the principle of \emph{intermediate asymptotics} \cite{Barenblatt1972,Barenblatt96}, we know that a solution of \cref{div-eq-1D} subject to \eqref{eq:v_ic_box} eventually converges (for large $t\to\infty$) to the point-source self-similar solution, as the initial data is ``forgotten.''
 That is, the self-similar solution from \cref{sec:self-similar} is, in a sense, an \emph{attractor}.
 Hence, the support of the solution $v(x,t)$ starting from the compactly supported initial condition~\eqref{eq:v_ic_box} remains compact for $t>0$.
 In other words, $v\big(|x|\ge x_f(t),t\big) = 0$ while $v\big(|x|<x_f(t),t\big) \ne 0$ (given the $x$-symmetry of the problem).
 Importantly, from the principle of intermediate asymptotics, we know that the compact support of this non-fundamental solution will (for large $t$) expand with the \emph{same} finite speed of propagation as the fundamental (self-similar) solution.

-Next, to verify these claims, we use the strongly-implicit finite-difference scheme in conservative form developed and benchmarked in \cite{gc19}.
+Next, to verify these claims, we use the strongly-implicit finite-difference scheme in conservative form developed and benchmarked by Ghodgaonkar and Christov \cite{gc19}.
 This scheme is well suited for the types of gradient-degenerate diffusion equations~\eqref{div-eq-1D} considered in this work.
-We ensured that the reported numerical results are grid and time step independent.
+We ensured that the reported numerical results are grid and time-step independent.
 After obtaining the numerical solution of the PDE~\eqref{div-eq-1D} subject to \eqref{eq:v_ic_box}, we found $x_f(t)$ s.t.\ $v\big(x = \pm x_f(t),t\big) = 0$.
 This quantity can then be compared to the prediction of the self-similarity analysis.
 Specifically, $x_f(t) \sim t^{1/(\gamma_0+2m+2)}$, or $\log x_f(t) \sim \frac{1}{\gamma_0+2m+2}\log t$, based on \cref{sec:self-similar}.

 The numerical results are shown in \cref{fig:simulation}.
-We the confirm finite speed of propagation of the solution at the speed predicted by self-similarity analysis.
+We confirm the finite speed of propagation of the solution at the speed predicted by self-similarity analysis.